 - A “Game Improvement” Club: These club heads are designed with their weight around the perimeter of the head instead of the center, which makes it easier to hit the ball in the sweet spot of the club.

-- A Well-Fitting Grip: This depends on the size of your hands and how your wrists move when you swing.
+- A Proper Club Fit: This depends on the size of your hands, your height and how your wrists move when you swing.
 Look to a specialist in a pro shop or sporting goods store to help you find a perfect fit.

 If you’re taking lessons, a bucket of balls will most likely be provided for you.
 If you’re buying golf balls for the first time, try different compression balls until you find the one you like best.
 In general, 100 compression balls for pro/very good players, 90 compression for average to good players, and 70 to 80 for beginners, especially those with slower swing speeds.